 The first half, however, I found to be utterly useless.
 You will understand my reasons if you read my comments in Are your warm-ups wasting valuable time?.

 Jogging, as I noted in the referenced post, is of little value to volleyball players.
 Now these guys are adding in silly things like spins.
 And what’s this stuff with tossing the ball up in the air?
 The only real attempt to have anything volleyball-like in there is the bits where the players mix in some sets and forearm passes.
 The mechanics of those skills, though, are poor – making their inclusion worse than useless.
 They are reinforcing bad habits, effectively.

-If you want to have players moving and executing ball-handling skills then have them move in a volleyball-like fashion (shuffles, transition footwork, short runs, etc.) and execute those skills with proper technique – especially when dealing with young and developing players.
-Things like jog-and-set or jog-and-pass might be good for mixing things up in a big camp or to have a bit of fun (team shuttles, etc.), but they should not be used on any kind of regular basis.
+If you want to have players moving and executing ball-handling skills then have them move in a volleyball-like fashion (shuffles, transition footwork, short runs, etc.).
+And have them execute those skills with proper technique – especially when dealing with young and developing players.
+Things like jog-and-set or jog-and-pass might be good to mix things up in a big camp or to have a bit of fun (team shuttles, etc.), but are not for use on any kind of regular basis.

 6 Steps to Better Practices - Free Guide

 Subscribe to my weekly newsletter today and get this free guide to making your practices the best, along with loads more coaching tips and information.